 It is the lifeline of an Indian individual & family.
 Let me explain to you how.
 Aloo bhindi is a झटपट dish.
 The reason is it requires fewer ingredients.

 Not only fewer ingredients but also the cooking process is quick.
-Now, why aloo bhindi is the lifeline?
-First thing first, it is an Indian housewife favourite due to fewer ingredients & cooking time.
+Now, why is aloo bhindi the lifeline?
+First, it is an Indian housewife’s favourite due to fewer ingredients & cooking time.
 Second, you can pack it in your kid’s lunch box.
-Moreover, it won’t spill because it’s dry.

-Third, you can carry aloo bhindi in the office tiffin box too.
+Third, you can carry it in the office tiffin box too.
 Again there’s no tension of spillage because it’s dry.
-Hence, the aloo bhindi is a tiffin box friendly dish.
+Hence, the aloo bhindi is a tiffin box-friendly dish.
 That’s the biggest reason why it is one of my manpasand sabji.